School Science Lessons

 Keratan sulfate, acidic mucopolysaccharide, glycosaminoglycan, long unbranched polysaccharides, repeating disaccharide units

-It occurs n cornea, bones, cartilage.
+It occurs in cornea, bones, cartilage.

 Keratan sulfate proteoglycan is obtained from bovine cornea.